DakobedBard/dsi-spark/individual.md

 3. Now we have an RDD, we need to see what is inside.
 RDD by default will load data in partition.
 Therefore at creation of the RDD, the data is not completely loaded onto the memory.
-This way you are able to quickly check out the first few entries of the RDD of a potentially enormous data set.
+You can quickly check out the first few entries of the RDD of a potentially enormous data set without accessing all the partitions.

    ```python
    file_rdd.first() # Views the first entry
    file_rdd.take(2) # Views the first two entries
    ```

-4. To retrieve items in your RDD into a Python list, you would have to access every partition of the RDD and this could take a long time.
-Before you execute the following command, be aware of how many entries you are pulling.
+4. To retrieve all items in your RDD into a Python list, every partition in the RDD has to accessed and this could take a long time.
+In general, before you execute the following command, be aware of how many entries you are pulling.
 Usually you pool the results (of reasonable size) into a Python list after all the big data operations are done in RDDs.